 In defense of renting

-When you rent, you have more freedom too.
+When you rent, you have more lifestyle freedom, too.
 You can pick up and leave relatively quickly if you want a change of scenery.
 There are fewer emotional attachments and less to consider overall.

 So renters are actually paying for convenience and flexibility.
-Though it may not be seen like an investment such as buying a home, it’s still a necessary and worthwhile expense.
-It’s also a fairly stable expense, meaning that it will still mostly be the same or within a smaller margin.
-On the other hand, four or five-figure expenses can pop up easily for a homeowner out of the blue.
+Though it may not seem on par with a long-term investment such as buying a home, having a roof over your head is a necessary and worthwhile expense.
+It’s also a fairly stable expense, as rent prices only change incrementally usually at the end of a 12-month term.
+On the other hand, a four or five-figure expense (roof replacement) can pop up out of the blue for a homeowner.

 In defense of homeownership

 When you’re a homeowner, the whole place is yours.
 Want to paint the walls blue?
 Go ahead.
 Want to play your music loudly?
 You can.
 Buying a home is buying a space that is yours to do with as you please.

 Homeownership also offers the opportunity to be a vested contributor in the health of the overall community.
 Parks, schools, and the condition of nearby streets take on outsized importance when you’re putting your hard-earned money into owning a property in the neighborhood.
 This is an importance consideration if you’re looking to stay in one place for the long haul.

 On top of that, owning a house can be a financially sound investment.
 Your equity can build and be worth far more in the future.
 It can be a tool to build generational wealth and provide a sense of security and stability that a renter may not find.

 Further reading: Is Your Home Your Secret Retirement Savings?

 When thinking about renting vs. buying, look at the big picture and consider what’s best for your particular needs.